MikeGarde/colorout/README.md

 # inkwell

-Retain Bash Color Output for MD or HTML files.
+Retain Bash Color Output for use in MD or HTML files.

 ## Install